-Technology could range from smart access control for your office, to communication tools, to proper coworking management systems.
+Technology here ranges from smart access control for your office, to communication tools, to a proper coworking management platform.
 There are plenty of apps and tools for coworking spaces that can help you improve your workspace and your service.

-Below, you’ll find 5 ways your coworking space can benefit from technology, thus boosting your digital transformation strategy
+Below are 6 ways your coworking space can benefit from technology, which also supports your digital transformation strategy.

 A smart access control system can make all the difference in your coworking space.
 Solutions like Kisi offer keyless access control systems for working areas.
 With cloud technology, Kisi makes it simple and easy to use for all members in the coworking space.